First Humans Were Fish by Shannon Dorey

-Besides being shapeshifters like cephalopods, the Nummo were described as being a type of catfish with barbs or whiskers on the jaw.Dorey, Day of the Fish p.
-29 According to the Dogon, the first humans, who were part Nummo, were not only hermaphrodites but they also lived as a type of catfish and breathed through their clavicles.
+Besides being shapeshifters like cephalopods, the alien Nummo were described as being a type of catfish with barbs or whiskers on the jaw.Dorey, Day of the Fish p.
+29 According to the Dogon, the first humans, who were part Nummo, were not only hermaphrodites but they also lived as fish and breathed through their clavicles.

-The Mistress (Master) of Speech, who was the saviour in the Dogon religion, was supposed to be evidence of the genetic modifications that had occurred in the respiratory system that permitted humans to breathe air when they emerged from the waters of the womb.Dorey, Day of the Fish p.
+The Mistress (Master) of Speech, who was the saviour in the Dogon religion, was supposed to be evidence of the genetic modifications in the respiratory system allowing humans to breathe air when they emerged from the waters of the womb.Dorey, Day of the Fish p.
 151

-Although the Mistress of Speech looked human above the waist, below she had a fishtail.
-Her daughter Lébé, became the mother of all present day humans.
-This 1899 painting entitled, The Land Baby, by John Collier (above) reminds me of this aspect of the Dogon religion and how humans became land dwelling creatures.Dorey, The Rose: Dogon Star Knowledge p.
+Although the Mistress (Master) of Speech looked human above the waist, below she had a fishtail.
+Her daughter Lébé, who also had a fishtail, was considered the mother of humanity.
+She was born androgynous but five generations after her birth, humans became single sexed and land dwelling creatures.
+This 1899 painting entitled, The Land Baby, by John Collier reminds me of this aspect of the Dogon religion and how humans became land dwelling creatures.Dorey, The Rose: Dogon Star Knowledge p.
 412

 In The Nummo and Day of the Fish, I discuss this Dogon belief in relation to the aquatic ape theory of evolution.
 Sir Alister Hardy first wrote about his belief that the reason humans were so different from chimpanzees and apes was because they had spent time living in a semi-aquatic state.